Poem for the penitent monks

 Neither the drops of the sea nor the sands of the shore

-Can be matched to the disgraces of my crimes
+Can be equal to the sins of my shameful self;

-They exceed in respect to their number, they exceed the stars and the rain in respect to weight
+They exceed in number the stars and the rain

 3.